Washington Sports Betting Laws

 Is Online Sports Betting Legal In Washington?

-Any kind of gambling done over the internet, online sports betting included, is illegal according to Washington state law, and there are few states that are as out-and-out against the practice as is Washington.
-That being said, there are still plenty of legal Washington sports betting sites that will accept Evergreen State residents as players.
+Any kind of gambling done over the Internet – online sports betting included – is barred according to Washington state law, and there are few states that are as out-and-out against the practice as is Washington.
+That being said, there are still plenty of legal Washington sports betting sites that will accept Evergreen State residents as players and with which you can safely wager.

-The fact is, the websites we recommend you use, namely Bovada, BetOnline, SportsBetting and 5Dimes, are all based out of foreign countries and therefore US law – to say nothing of Washington law - doesn’t apply to them in the first place.
-Secondly, it’s hardly possible for Washington authorities to go after every single person in the state who bets on states, especially if they use licensed and regulated sports betting sites like those we recommend.
+The fact is, the websites we recommend you use, namely Bovada, BetOnline, SportsBetting, MyBookie, BetDSI, BookMaker, and 5Dimes, are all based out of foreign countries and therefore US law – to say nothing of Washington law - cannot apply to them in the first place.
+Secondly, it’s hardly possible for Washington authorities to go after every single person in the state who bets on sports, especially if they use licensed and regulated sports betting sites like those we recommend.
+There is no precedent for any WA customer of any of these top sportsbooks ever getting into any trouble whatsoever for betting real money on their favorite players and teams.

 Mobile Sports Betting Apps For Washington Bettors